OVI / DUI Court Suspension

 Court suspensions are mandatory if you plead guilty to DUI / OVI.
 The only way to avoid a court suspension and the other parts of the DUI / OVI sentence is to get the DUI / OVI charge dismissed or reduced.
 For that to happen, you need to contest the charge and convince a prosecutor to dismiss/reduce the charge or convince a jury to find you not guilty.
 To do that, you’ll want to hire a good DUI / OVI lawyer who has experience with the court process and contesting charges rather than just pleading clients guilty.Attorney For DUI / OVI Cases In Columbus And Central Ohio

 The Dominy Law Firm is focused on DUI / OVI defense and represents clients contesting DUI / OVI charges in Columbus and Central Ohio.
 For more information, please see the attorney profile and the firm overview .
-You can also read what clients say and review past case results .
-Shawn Dominy limits the number of cases the firm accept so the firm can provide outstanding service to all clients.
-If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL THE FIRM or call 614-717-1177 to arrange a free consultation.
+You can also read what clients say and review past case results.
+We limit the number of cases the our firm accepts so we can provide outstanding service to all clients.
+If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call 614-717-1177 to arrange a free consultation.